carpentries/instructor-training/episodes/20-practices.md

 but competent or even expert in another (e.g. R).
 As an instructor, you will need to be attentive to this diversity in your learners' prior skill level, and adjust your instruction appropriately.
 This is one of the most difficult things instructors experience when running a workshop.

+> ## What Are the Challenges?
+> What are some of the challenges you might expect when teaching learners with a broad range of expertise?
+Discuss with
+> a partner and put your thoughts in the Etherpad.
+>
+> This discussion should take about 5 minutes.
+{: .challenge}

 Here are some strategies Carpentry instructors have generated to deal with this issue:

 *   Before running a workshop,